HOW IT WORKS

 Issues a Tax Credit

-Upon verified completion, the IRS issues a transferable tax credit worth a percentage of eligible project costs.
-Each tranche is issued independently — payment flows through the tax system, not appropriations.
+Upon verified completion of each phase, the IRS (or relevant state tax authority) issues a transferable tax credit worth a percentage of eligible project costs.
+Each tranche (a single phase's share of the credit) is issued independently, with payment flowing through the tax system rather than annual appropriations.

 04